J-Jullaphong/getthingsdone/README.md

 cd getthingsdone
 ```

 ### 2. Create a .env file for externalized variables.
-(For simplicity in this project, you can just use default values):
+(For simplicity in this project, you can just use default values in the sample.env):

 - **Linux and macOS**
   ```bash